“We need to be more creative and innovative in increasing membership”-Amb. Solomon Rutega

 Can you mention some of the achievements that the organization has been able to achieve?

-This was the first time in AICO’s history where heads of state sat down under the summit to discuss how to address industry challenges.
+This was the first time in IACO’s history where heads of state sat down under the summit to discuss how to address industry challenges.
 Previously, discussions would only reach the ministerial or technical level.
 The biggest achievement, in my opinion, is this initiative of political heads of state meeting annually to tackle industry issues.

-Another achievement is the establishment of a coffee school.
+Another achievement is the establishment of Coffee Training Institutes in member states.
 We have set up several affiliates in the region, working with universities to build capacity through training centers.
-We have opened a school in Abidjan with the private sector called the Inter-Africa Coffee Training Institute.
+We have opened a center in Abidjan with the private sector called the Inter-Africa Coffee Training Institute (IACTI).
 The focus is on training youth, especially women, to be able to work in coffee shops, hotels, and restaurants.
 Employment and job creation are key goals, and we are pleased with the success of the school training centers.

 Other achievements include intangible benefits like networking opportunities that bring people together to make deals.
 I am happy with the progress so far.
 The biggest milestone is being adopted at the African Union, marking the first time coffee will be on the African agenda.
 These are just a few of the highlights.